 - Just Observe : Let a third party who is neutral, who doesn't know anything about your process observe carefully as to what's happening and record what they see in as much granular detail as possible.
 From there, ask them to provide you with their observations and any suggestions they may have right off the bat.
 You might be surprised with his observations as you may realize that people generally side step processes, bring their own personal pudding to the meal.

 - Remove inefficiencies: Keep a close eye on the process and work flow.
-The focus is to remove blockages and make the operation smooth.
+The focus is to remove blockages and make the custom software development operation smooth.
 Look for the weak links and try to replace or train them harder to attain more productivity.

 - Data Analysis: Analyzing the data every day or on a weekly basis is the need of the hour however having enough data is a key.
 This report should give you insights regarding things taking less time or more to get done?
 Is the quality of the work being performed improving or not?
 What's working and what's not working?
 Be patient.
 No one really knows the outcome of the game based on the score in the first minute.
 Let your new process run for enough time in order for you to make decisive decisions and changes with confidence.

 - Empower people: The times are changing with emerging technologies.
 In our personal life, we so much want to acquire enough technology to make our lives better then why not at work?
 Cloud is the best example here.
-Organizations using cloud technology are growing at a tremendous pace or you can use it the other way around which is – To help you sustain the pace of growth, you need to be technologically strong and it all begins with the root which is the other “P” i.e. people.
-I would rate ‘people’ highly then ‘process’.
+Organizations that leverage cloud migration services are growing at a tremendous pace or you can use it the other way around which is - To help you sustain the pace of growth, you need to be technologically strong and it all begins with the root which is the other "P" i.e. people.
+I would rate 'people' highly then 'process'.

 - Reviews & ratings: We recommend that people actually plan and schedule recurring and regular reviews of their processes or workflows.
 How often?
 Of course, the answer is, "It depends".
 However, as a general rule, we recommend reviewing business-critical workflows monthly, quarterly and annually.
 Of course, you have to decide the value of your process to your job and the company, and schedule its evaluations accordingly.